Lesson Plan: The Biomass Balancing Act

 Overview

-Students will work cooperatively to research biomass using the International Energy Agency’s website.
+Students will work cooperatively to research biomass using an international energy research foundation’s educational website.
 They will use evidence from the web search to assess biomass energy potential in Pennsylvania as part of a classroom “Alternative Energy Commission.”
-After preparing and sharing a fact sheet for biomass energy, students will witness a demonstration illustrating the presence of carbon dioxide and design an experiment to investigate carbon neutrality.
+After preparing and sharing a fact sheet for biomass energy, students will witness a demonstration illustrating the presence of carbon dioxide and design an experiment to investigate carbon neutrality The suggested time frame for this lesson is three to four (3-4) 50 minute class periods.

 Content Objectives